 - lobbying legislators in conjunction with UU Mass Action to end Mass Incarceration

 - cooking once a month at the Women's Lunch Place in Boston

-- collecting Christmas gifts and clothes for children in Lynn
+- collecting Christmas gifts and clothes for marginalized people

 - ordering fair trade coffee and chocolate